Shail2004/Bookify/README.md

 ## Contact

-For any inquiries or feedback, please contact [Shail2004].
+For any inquiries or feedback, please contact [Shail Jain](https://www.linkedin.com/in/shail-jain-865125279/) .